72% of customers will share a positive experience with 6 or more people.

 Calculating and acting on your NPS helps you patch the holes in your customer experience.
 This will, in turn, help you maximize the value of each buyer and ensure you minimize customer churn.

 Remember, you should be calculating Net Promoter Score more than just once.
-Check-in regularly with your customers to see the changing trends.
-This is how you will know whether or not your improvements are working.

 Maintaining high NPS will require a consistent effort from you but measuring it doesn’t need to be difficult.
 Now go ahead and create an NPS survey to make the first step toward improving your customer relations.